-- Apprentice reviews are happening at least at the frequency required by SDS rules. - Apprentices and employers value the process. - Apprentice reviews are contributing to progression and achievement of the apprentices.
+- Apprentice reviews are happening at least at the frequency required by SDS rules. - Apprentices and employers value the process. - Apprentice reviews are contributing to progression and achievement of apprentices, including supporting the development of metaskills throughout their apprenticeship journey.

 Goal Setting and Progress: